IMO 2020 FAQ

 What is the positioning of Kuehne + Nagel towards IMO 2020

-The shipping industry must prepare for a future with lower transport emissions.
-IMO 2020 will ensure that ocean transportation remains the most environmentally friendly and carbon efficient mode of transportation.
+Shipping per ocean cargo had always been an environmental-friendly way to transport vast volumes of cargo over long distances.
+IMO 2020 ensures that ocean transportation remains the most environmentally-friendly and sulphur efficient mode of transportation.
 Kuehne + Nagel welcomes any industry approach to improve environmental protection and fully supports this initiative.

 If price negotiations already took place, will Kuehne + Nagel maintain prices?

 By default, all fuel prices in the contracts are variable, i.e. they follow the upward or downward movement of the oil price.
-From the fourth quarter of 2019 we will switch to the IMO 2020 compliant fuels VLSF / MGO for the BAF calculations, which tend to be more expensive than the Heavy Fuel Oil (HFO) currently used.
+Since the fourth quarter of 2019 all contracts have already been switched to the IMO 2020 compliant fuels VLSF / MGO for the BAF calculations, which tend to be more expensive than the Heavy Fuel Oil (HFO) previously used.

 How will Kuehne + Nagel support me as a customer with regard to IMO 2020?

-Our ultimate goal as Kuehne + Nagel is to run our customer’s business best in class without disruptions but at competitive prices.
-We provide you with up-to-date information, transparency and security and enable you to react appropriately to possible disruptions in your supply chain.
-Our experts will constantly strive to successfully solve potential IMO 2020 challenges for you.
-Kuehne + Nagel is assuring full transparency in fuel consumption reflecting individual trade factors per TEU.
+Our ultimate goal as Kuehne + Nagel is to run our customer’s business best-in-class without disruptions but at competitive prices.
+We provide you with up-to-date information, transparency and risk management tools, enabling you to react appropriately to possible disruptions in your supply chain.
+Our experts constantly strive to successfully solve potential IMO 2020 challenges for you.
+Kuehne + Nagel assures full transparency in fuel consumption reflecting individual trade factors per TEU.
 To offset any financial risk we offer the Secured Energy Plan to hedge against the volatility of fuel prices.
 Please ask your local Kuehne + Nagel representative for further details.